MinghanWu039/cse15L-lab-report-1/15LWI23_Lab1_LabReport.md

 The terminal should look like this:
 ![Image](https://github.com/MinghanWu039/cse15l-lab-reports/blob/c2136a4fa71ec100e896a4163f2863fc60cca136/%E6%88%AA%E5%B1%8F2023-01-12%20%E4%B8%8B%E5%8D%883.37.22.png)

-Then, to use ssh, put in this command: 'ssh cs15lwi23zz@ieng6.ucsd.edu' ('' not included) where zz should be replaced by your 3-letter course username.
+Then, to use ssh, put in this command: *ssh cs15lwi23zz@ieng6.ucsd.edu*  where zz should be replaced by your 3-letter course username.
 Mine is "aur".
 ![Image]()